iamjessklein/goals/README.md

 <strong>Milestones</strong>

-* Submit an article to A List Apart
+- Submit an article to A List Apart
-* Write a curriculum for designing for accessibility
+- Write a curriculum for design workshop
+- Post at least 2 blog posts by end of 2015

 # Teaching